dvdmtw98/blog/Post Vault/articles/2021-03-01-overthewire-bandit-level-0-level-1.md

 We have found the password for the next level !!

-To access next level logout of the current session.
-This can be done by typing `exit` or use `Ctrl + D`

-Use password found above to login as bandit1 and access next level
+Use the password found above to log in as bandit1 and access the next level

 ```
 > ssh bandit1@bandit.labs.overthewire.org -p 2220